UCAS code 304G

 There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living whilst studying.

-For students normally domiciled in the rest of the UK (England, Wales and N. Ireland) and with a term time address in Scotland, studying this course, full-time fees for academic year 2013-14 are £6,180 per annum; and for academic year 2014-15 are £6,375 per annum.
+For students normally domiciled in the rest of the UK (England, Wales and N. Ireland) and with a term time address in Scotland, studying this course, full-time fees for academic year 2015-16 are £6,510 per annum.

 External scholarships and financial support may be available.
 Contact your enrolling college for more information.

 On completion of your course you might like to consider a career as a trainee programmer, systems analyst, or database administrator.